Flipping houses can be a great way to make a living or a handy lump of cash quickly, however it involves

 # No account for your time, which you could have earned income elsewhere!

-OK, so what is the Tax Implications?
+OK, so what are the Tax Implications?

 There are 4 main potential tax implications